andrewjw/site/_posts/2010-09-20-evolving-the-blind-watchmaker.md

     change_in_angle_between_branches = lambda dna: dna[7]/5.0
     max_levels = lambda dna: dna[8]

-These functions are used by the <tt>draw_branch</tt> function which renders a single line, and recursively calls itself to draw the next level of branches.
+These functions are used by the `draw_branch` function which renders a single line, and recursively calls itself to draw the next level of branches.

     def draw_branch(img, dna, level, start, angle, length, angle_between_all_branches): end = (start[0] + math.sin(angle) * length * horiz_scaling(dna),